Want to learn more about The Key to Succeeding With Succulents!

-Succulents are a group of plants that store water in their characteristic plump, fleshy leaves.
-They're typically found in arid environments (like deserts), meaning they're adapted to hot, full sun, infrequent watering and low humidity.
+Succulents are a group of plants that store water in their characteristically plump, fleshy leaves.
+They're typically found in arid environments (like deserts), meaning they're adapted to high temperatures, full sun, infrequent watering and low humidity.

-The word succulent comes from the Latin 'sucus' meaning 'sap', referring to the way that they are capable of storing water.
-This ability allows them to withstand prolonged periods of drought.
-In their native environment, they receive very occasional rainfall and this is then enough to keep them going for several weeks.
-Likewise, succulents are typically not able to survive temperatures below freezing.
+The word succulent comes from the Latin 'sucus' meaning 'sap', referring to the capability of their leaves to store water.
+This allows them to withstand prolonged periods of drought.
+In their native environment, they receive only occasional rainfall and which provides enough to keep them going for several weeks.
+In keeping with their natural environment, succulents are typically unable to survive temperatures below freezing.
 Extreme temperatures can, however, sometimes cause them to change color (known as 'blushing'), with some varieties showing vibrant shades of reds, pinks, oranges and purples.

-There are many varieties of succulents that can vary greatly in appearance, showing many different patternings and leaf shapes from wide rounded, circular edges to thin sharp points!
+There are many varieties of succulents that can vary greatly in appearance, showing many different patterns and leaf shapes from wide rounded, circular edges to thin sharp points!

 Common problems with succulents

-Unsuitable soil Unfortunately, it's often the case that succulents that are sold in stores and nurseries are planted in soil that isn't actually suitable for them, especially when they're grown as houseplants.
+Unfortunately, it's often the case that succulents sold in stores and nurseries are planted in soil that isn't actually suitable for them, especially when they're grown as houseplants.
 Therefore, it's usually always a good idea to repot them as soon as possible using a gritty, well-draining soil.
-This allows the plant to dry out sufficiently, which is necessary for your succulent to stay healthy and happy.
+This allows the plant to dry out over a short period of time, which is necessary for your succulent to stay healthy and happy.

-The soil that is found in many nurseries is often made predominantly from peat.
-When peat dries out it becomes hydrophobic (water repellant), meaning that when you water again later on, the soil either retains too much water or the water only runs down the sides of the pot as the soil clumps together to form a lump.
-This prevents your succulent from being able to uptake water correctly and also increases the risk of overwatering.
+The soil found in many nurseries is often made predominantly from peat.
+When peat dries out it becomes hydrophobic (water repellant).
+When you water again later on, the soil can end up either retaining too much water like a sponge or repelling the the water to the point where it only runs down the sides of the pot and doesn't soak into where the roots are located.
+These factors can prevent your succulent from being able to take up water correctly and also increases the risk of overwatering.

-Also worth noting is that not all cacti soil that is found in stores is actually that good for your cactus plants - make sure to check the ingredients / composition and check that it's gritty enough for your succulents.
+It's also worth noting that not all cacti soil found in stores is actually good for your cacti and succulents.
+Make sure to check the ingredients / composition and check that it's gritty enough for your succulents.

 How to help your succulents to thrive

-You should gradually introduce your succulents to their new outdoor home, as a sudden change in environment (particularly in temperature / lighting conditions) when you take your plant from indoors to outdoors can leave it vulnerable to sun damage, as it initially needs time to adjust to the change.
+You should gradually introduce your succulents to their new outdoor home, as a sudden change in environment (particularly in temperature / lighting conditions) can leave them vulnerable to sun damage, as it initially needs time to adjust to the change.
 Just like humans, succulents can get sunburnt, and can also struggle if they get too hot.
-It's therefore a good idea to start them off in a more shady area as the temperatures start to warm and then, after a week or so, move it to a slightly sunnier spot.
-Repeat this system of waiting a week in between each interval until your succulents are eventually in their final chosen spot.
+It's a good idea to start them off in a shady area as the temperatures start to warm and then, after a week or so, move it to a slightly sunnier spot.
+Repeat this method of waiting a week in between each interval until your succulents are eventually in their final chosen spot.

-Allow for dormancy Ensuring that your succulents undergo a successful dormancy period increases the likelihood that you will be rewarded with flowers once the warm season arrives again.
-Dormancy describes the state where your plant is not actively growing, and it thus needs less water (and less general care) than it normally would.
+Ensuring that your succulents undergo a successful dormancy period increases the likelihood that you will be rewarded with flowers once the warm season arrives again.
+During dormancy, your plant is not actively growing and needs less water (and less general care) than it normally would.
 In order to encourage dormancy indoors, you'll most likely need to adjust the temperatures your succulents are kept at, as normal indoor winter temperatures can encourage your plants to continue growing all year round.
-Cooler temperatures will drastically slow down your succulent's growth rate, so it's very important that you water less during this time (otherwise your succulent can die from root rot).
+Cooler temperatures will drastically slow down your succulent's growth rate, so it's very important that you water less during this time (otherwise your succulent could die from root rot).
 Going through this cycle will help encourage your succulent to develop more flowers - in fact, many varieties won't bloom at all without experiencing a cold period first.